Satomi Amano

 Satomi Amano (天野 聡美, Amano Satomi) is a Japanese voice actress from Kanagawa Prefecture who is affiliated with VIMS.
-She is known for her roles as Hotaru Kikuchi in The Idolmaster Cinderella Girls, Tamaki Yamazaki in Tamayomi, Rena Kitayama in World's End Harem, and Yutori Kokorogi in Tomodachi Game.
+She is known for her roles as Hotaru Shiragiku in The Idolmaster Cinderella Girls, Tamaki Yamazaki in Tamayomi, Rena Kitayama in World's End Harem, and Yutori Kokorogi in Tomodachi Game.

 On July 18, 2022, Amano tested positive for COVID-19.